 This, That, & Everything In-between!

 The canal houses, spread all across the city, have such unique characteristics and architecture and can be explored for free (from the outside) by just walking along the canals.
-Something I want to do in the future is try and find the canal houses that have been the inspiration for the KLM Delft Blue Houses – given to their Business Class travelers.
-KLM has a nice little iPhone application that gives a little history of the house with its location, and following the trail can be a fun day out in the city.
+Something I want to do in the future is to try and find the canal houses that have been the inspiration for the KLM Delft Blue Houses – given to their Business Class travellers.
+KLM has an excellent little iPhone application that provides a short history of the house with its location, and following the trail can be a fun day out in the city.

-Madame Tussauds, The Heineken Experience, Dam Square, The Flower Market, and Liedespain, are all places of interest that are easily accessible within the city center.
+Madame Tussauds, The Heineken Experience, Dam Square, The Flower Market, and Liedespain, are all places of interest that are easily accessible within the city centre.

-But, if you need more, then there are numerous day trips that are available to different parts of Holland – Keukenhof, Madarodam, Alkamaar, Zandvoort.
-The Netherlands, just like its capital, demands a few days to be explored properly.
+But, if you need more, then numerous day trips are available to different parts of Holland – Keukenhof, Madarodam, Alkmaar, Zandvoort.
+The Netherlands, just like its capital, demands a few days to be adequately explored.

 I have been visiting Amsterdam for so long, yet there is so much I haven’t seen.
 I only

 visited walked pass the infamous Red Light District a couple of years back for the very first time while on my way back from two iconic Comic Book shops – Henk and GoJoker – in the city.